weslii/bigfatbot/docs/01_BUSINESS_OVERVIEW.md

 ### **Our Visual Identity**
 Novi's logo features a distinctive chat stack design that represents the seamless flow of conversations into commerce.
 The fresh green color (#2ECC71) harmonizes perfectly with WhatsApp's interface, making our platform feel native and familiar.

-**Logo Usage:**
-- Use the main Novi logo (`public/logo.svg`) for web, print, and presentations.
-- Use the icon-only version (`public/logo-icon.svg`) for app icons, favicons, and WhatsApp profile images.
-- For dark backgrounds, use (`public/logo-dark.svg`).

-> For marketing and business materials, always maintain clear space around the logo and use the provided SVGs for best quality.

 ### **Brand Values**
 - **Smart:** Intelligent automation that works for you